Djnirds1984/SULIT-WIFI-by-AJC/README.md

         GatewayInterface wlan0

         # This tells nodogsplash to allow traffic to your backend API server
-        # without authentication.
+        # (running on port 3001) without requiring authentication.
+This is crucial.
         FirewallRuleSet authenticated-users {
             FirewallRule allow tcp port 3001
         }
+        FirewallRuleSet preauthenticated-users {
+            FirewallRule allow tcp port 3001
+        }
         ```
     *   Nodogsplash has its own web server for the portal page.
-We need to replace its content with our app.
-For simplicity, you can have it redirect to your Node server.
+We need to replace its content to redirect to our Node server.
     *   Edit the splash page: `sudo nano /etc/nodogsplash/htdocs/splash.html`
-    *   Replace the entire content of the file with a meta refresh tag that redirects to your portal, passing along client information:
+    *   Replace the entire content of the file with a meta refresh tag.
+This redirect passes along crucial client information (`$mac`) that our server needs.
         ```html
         <!DOCTYPE html>
         <html>